rdigaum/moodle-heroku-buildpack/README.md

-Apache2.4+PHP5.4 build pack for Mahara
+Apache2.4+PHP5.4 build pack for Moodle
 ========================

 This is a build pack bundling PHP and Apache for Heroku apps.